dangarmat/dangarmat.github.io/future_posts/2018-10-07-Mining-Sent-Email-for-Self-Knowledge.md

 # # ... with 886,860 more rows
 ```

-In fact, after common stop words are removed, can see the need to add a few more
+In fact, after common stop words are removed, can see a need to add a few more
 ```r
 data(stop_words)